-Keep in mind:

-The work should be done on a computer, not hand-written.
+Keep in mind: The work should be done on a computer, not hand-written, and should be saved.
 Use normal margins and the 12-point font of Times New Roman.

-On the first day of class, please give your teacher a hard copy of the assignment.
-In addition, the first week of school, your class will visit the library to learn how to submit the assignment to turnitin.com, so you should have an electronic copy as well, either on a USB or saved to your email account.
+On the first day of class, please prepare to submit your work to Google-Classroom, where the system will authenticate it.
 Remember that this is your first assignment (and your first grade for the school year), and your first opportunity to show your English teacher the level of your investment.
 Make sure to give these assignments adequate time and thought.

 \\Preston High School stresses the importance of "textual evidence" when writing any assignment.
 This means that a high school student supports her opinions with specific passages found in her book.
 As you do the Summer Reading assignment, you should include references to specific passages, including the page numbers.
-It should look exactly like this format: "McBride was afraid for his mother's life when she stood next to a Black Panther in the scene when he gets on a bus to go to camp" (McBride 27).
-That is, use the author's last name and the number of the page where you found it; this information should appear in parenthesis after your sentence and before your period to end this sentence.